MPES: Project Management in the Health Sector

 Content and Objectives ofTU

-• Interact with professionals and learn about the industrial environment
+• Network with professionals and learn about the industry

-• Conducting a case study combining knowledge acquired in health, safety, and the environment.
+• Conducting a case study that synthesizes knowledge gained in health, safety, and the environment.

-• Study of industrial sites through visits: waste management, wastewater management, ecotoxicology laboratory
+• Site visits to industrial facilities: waste management, wastewater management, ecotoxicology laboratory

 Teaching methods:

-This course unit allows students to receive personal guidance on their career plans.
+This course unit allows students to receive personalized guidance on their career plans.

-Students put the knowledge acquired in the four TU into practice TU meet the requirements of ICPE regulations.
+Students apply the knowledge gained in the four TU meet the requirements of ICPE regulations.

 All Master's 2 courses in the MPES program: download